openmm/openmm_workshops/README.md

 ## Introduction
 This is a powerpoint presentation.
-The slides will be found in [./slides](./slides) once they have been uploaded closer to the event.
+The slides can be found in [./slides](./slides).

 ## Setup